The Bankrate promise

 “There’s always a flip side,” Holdaway says.
 “We’ve been seeing housing affordability become a crisis.”

 The 5 states with the coolest housing economies

 As a nationwide housing boom rages, every state saw property values increase during the 12 months that ended in September.
 However, some state economies are struggling with weak job growth and other challenges.
-The bottom 5 on our index:
+The bottom five on our index:

-- state-by-state tax burdens for the 2020-21 fiscal year as reported by the Tax Foundation.
+- State-by-state tax burdens for the 2020-21 fiscal year as reported by the Tax Foundation.